Orientation and Student Success Skills

 Consolidated Practice Experience I

-This first clinical experience provides the learner with an opportunity to integrate theory from Level One coursework into practice.
-Learners will gain experience in various settings with a focus on the healthy client.
+This first clinical experience provides the student with an opportunity to integrate theory from Level One coursework into practice. students will gain experience in various settings with a focus on the healthy client.
 Learning the role of the Practical Nurse, personal care skills, organization of care, focused assessment, beginning medication administration and professional communication are emphasized in this course.
 Prior to going out on their first consolidated practice experience, students will participate in a simulated lab where they will sharpen their critical thinking and decision making skills in a controlled environment.

 Professional Practice II